 You can purchase quality essential oils at the links provided.
 Just click the name of each oil.
 With essential

-Rose Geranium– This study found that one of the constituents of rose geranium oil is effective in repelling the lone star tick.
+Rose Geranium– A recent study found that one of the constituents of rose geranium oil is effective in repelling the lone star tick.

 Lemongrass– Lemongrass is another essential oil that is believed to be effective in repelling ticks.